-Our Empowering Families program in the Providence schools is now in its fourth year.
-The external evaluators, the Wellesley Centers for Women out of Wellesley College, submitted a report in January 2018 on the data the reseachers collected over the first three years of the program.
+Our Empowering Families program in the Providence schools ended in the spring of 2019.
+The external evaluators, the Wellesley Centers for Women out of Wellesley College, submitted a report in September 2019 on the data the researchers collected over the four years of the program.

 High-quality early childhood education changes the outcomes of disadvantaged children.
 Countless studies have demonstrated this, including several we conducted ourselves.

 In our large federally-funded programs – Early Reading First and Early Childhood Educator Professional Development – we conducted several rigorous evaluations, including a full-scale randomized control trial.
 What we found was that children who participated in these programs outperformed their peers when they entered kindergarten.
 We also found that participating teachers adopted more effective teaching strategies and created classrooms that were richer and more conducive to learning.
 These behaviors lasted well after the intervention was over.